cjwit/rhythm/source/part4.md

 ## Part 4: Consistent inconsistencies from Morocco

-One of my main goals in this series is to disassociate widely used terminology from an exclusive understanding based in western classical music and its associated system of written symbols.
+As mentioned in the opening of this series, one of my main goals here is to disassociate widely used terminology from an exclusive understanding based in western classical music and its associated system of written symbols.
 Rhythm is central to music worldwide, even in contexts where it is important in absentia like free rhythm improvisations.
 It is difficult to imagine music that does not incorporate a sense of passing time.
 Even where that might be possible, it is likely to work by breaking expectations.

 The exclusive association of ideas like beat and meter to western systems has a secondary impact: it leads analysts to consider all music from a perspective that adheres to western traditions.
 Using three examples from my own research in Morocco, I aim to demonstrate how centering experience and perception and decentering prescriptive conceptions of musical elements brings about new ideas of how music works.[^ethnography]